hed-standard/hed-schemas/docs/source/hed_score_schema.md

 The HED schema library for SCORE was converted and validated using the HED tools.
 See more [here](https://hedtools.ucsd.edu/hed).

 ## Brain imaging data structure (BIDS)
-HED schema library for SCORE is compatible with the BIDS human and machine-readable events annotations .tsv files, see more [here](https://bids-specification.readthedocs.io/en/stable/99-appendices/03-hed.html#appendix-iii-hierarchical-event-descriptors).
+HED schema library for SCORE is compatible with the BIDS human and machine-readable events annotations .tsv files.
+For more information see the [Hierarchical Event Descriptors](https://bids-specification.readthedocs.io/en/stable/99-appendices/03-hed.html#appendix-iii-hierarchical-event-descriptors) appendix of the BIDS specification.
 An implementation example using HED schema library for SCORE annotations is available [here](https://github.com/bids-standard/bids-examples).